Kitware/HPCCloud/docs/glossary.md

 ### Simulations

-Simulations are collections of workflows.
+Simulations are collections of taskflows.

 ### Clusters

-Clusters are any machine that you can run tasks on.
+Clusters are any machine that you can run jobs on.

 ### Traditional Clusters

-Traditional clusters are physical hardware dedicated to running simulations within the host operating system.
+Traditional cluster are dedicated HPC resources, usually based on physical hardware.

 ### AWS Profile